aniketmi00/aniketmi00.github.io/_pages/about.md

 permalink: /about
 ---

-# about
+# About me

-i'm aniket. this is my blog, i work on the model inference systems for [HBO max](https://www.hbomax.com) @ [warner bros. discovery](https://www.wbd.com).
+I'm Aniket.
+This is my small space on the internet.
+I work on the model inference systems for [HBO max](https://www.hbomax.com) @ [warner bros. discovery](https://www.wbd.com).

-whenever i feel like it i jot down some thoughts on this webpage mostly on machine learning, things i've built, or stuff i'm reading. if you want to keep up with what i'm doing, you've come to the right place.
+Whenever I feel like it I jot down some thoughts on this webpage mostly on machine learning, things i've built, or stuff i'm reading.
+If you want to keep up with what i'm doing, you've come to the right place.

-i'm always eager to meet like minded people in the field of ml. reach out to me on [linkedin](https://www.linkedin.com/in/aniketmish) for a chat.
+I'm always eager to meet like minded people in the field of ml.
+Reach out to me on [linkedin](https://www.linkedin.com/in/aniketmish) for a chat.